slsa-framework/slsa-github-generator/.github/actions/detect-workflow/README.md

 # detect-workflow

-detect-workflow is a Github Action that detects the repository and ref (the branch, tag, or commit SHA) for a reusable workflow.
+detect-workflow is a GitHub Action that detects the repository and ref (the branch, tag, or commit SHA) for a reusable workflow.
 This is useful in order to check out code from the reusable workflow's repository at the git ref that the user workflow specifies.

-detect-workflow creates an OIDC token from Github's OIDC provider and reads the [`job_workflow_ref`](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#understanding-the-oidc-token) in order to determine the reusable workflow's repository.
+detect-workflow creates an OIDC token from GitHub's OIDC provider and reads the [`job_workflow_ref`](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#understanding-the-oidc-token) in order to determine the reusable workflow's repository.